Not Nehru's India of 1962, it's Modi's new India: BJP on Rahul's remarks about Chinese threat | Politics

 He further said Gandhi should not make irresponsible remarks about national security in a bid to ''re-launch'' himself.

 After Rahul Gandhi's great grandfather lost land to China, Rathore said, ''now he feels there should be proximity with China and he has developed so much proximity with China that he knows what China will do.''
-Referring to the Sonia Gandhi-headed Rajiv Gandhi Foundation, Rathore alleged, ''It was on the payrolls of the Communist Party of China.
+BJP IT department head Amit Malviya tweeted, ''Every proud Indian has seen videos of our men in uniform thrashing the Chinese soldiers, except of course Rahul Gandhi, who continues to doubt their valour just because he signed an MoU with the Chinese, his family enjoyed Chinese hospitality and received funds in RG Foundation…'' Referring to the Sonia Gandhi-headed Rajiv Gandhi Foundation, Rathore alleged, ''It was on the payrolls of the Communist Party of China.
 Congress party signed an agreement with the Communist Party of China.''
 Rathore, a former Union minister, claimed there were a large number of Chinese transgressions during the Congress-led UPA government at the Centre.

+Whereas there has been a three-time increase in spending on border infrastructure since the Narendra Modi government assumed office in 2014.
+The country is now firmly guarding its borders and territory, he added.

 He said this is happening because the Narendra Modi government does event-based work and does not work strategically.